pinnaclepaul007/FIFA_U21_Data_Cleaning_Task/README.md

 # Introduction:
 A data cleaning task was introduced using the hashtag #datacleaningchallenge to allow beginners, intermediate and pro data analyst in the tech space to exercise their skills using any tool of their choice.
-Power Query on Power BI was used as my preferred tool for this task
+Power Query on Power BI was used as my preferred tool for this task.

 # Dataset Description:

  ![image](https://user-images.githubusercontent.com/105908253/226147063-06738ed6-5562-40fc-89c4-e4fcfffdb1d3.png)

-The dataset used for this challenge is the FIFA-U21 data.
+The dataset used for this challenge is the FIFA-21 data.
 The dataset was sourced from [Kaggle.com](https://www.kaggle.com/datasets/yagunnersya/fifa-21-messy-raw-dataset-for-cleaning-exploring).
 The dataset was obtained in its raw state after web scrapping from sofifa.com.
 It contains the details of football players alongside the performance.
 The dataset contains 18979 rows and 77 columns.
-The datafile also include a data dictionary to further give the data analyst more insight on the player information.
+The data file also include a data dictionary to further give the data analyst more insight on the player information.

 # Data Cleaning Process:

  ![image](https://user-images.githubusercontent.com/105908253/226148154-288dc068-a6d7-42fd-a74c-a509447b4ac9.png)

 The dataset was imported into the power query editor and loaded for transformation.
-Walk with me as I take you through the step-by-step process of cleaning the dataset from its messy state to a clean state ready to use for analysis.
+Walk with me as I take you through the step-by-step process of cleaning the dataset from its messy state to a clean state.
+This cleaned data can be use for analysis.

 # ID, Name & Long Name:
 The ID column contains the unique number assigned to every player.
 The data type was converted to numbers.
 The ‘Name’ column contains the players short name while the ‘Long Name’ column contains the players full name.
 The column name was changed to ‘Full Name’.